SUPERVISION & MENTORING WITH DAMIEN PEILE

 Professional supervision is a structured process that is framed around the needs of the person(supervisee)coming for supervision In a confidential and trusting environment, people bring their actual work-practice to another person (i.e. the Supervisor) and with their help review what has happened in their work practice in order to learn from that experience.
 Supervisees talk about their work and through a process of shared reflection and thoughtfulness with the Supervisor, find more effective ways of managing their work-life balance.

-WHO IS PROFESSIONAL SUPERVISION FOR ?
+WHO IS SUPERVISION FOR ?

 • Clergy and ministers